 Interested eligible participants must submit written testimony at least 24 hours prior to the committee hearing in order to testify via videoconference.
 Click here for instructions on how to submit testimony to Senate committees.

 The number of participants who may provide testimony via videoconference as part of this pilot project will be limited.
 Reservations will be made on a first-come-first-served basis.
 However, preference will be given to Neighbor Island residents if there are more people interested in testifying via videoconference than we can accommodate.
-The AGL Chair may limit the time allotted for each testifier to ensure that all testifiers have an opportunity to address the committee.
+The EET Chair may limit the time allotted for each testifier to ensure that all testifiers have an opportunity to address the committee.
 If an individual is unavailable when called to provide videoconference testimony, the individual shall forfeit the opportunity to testify via videoconference; however, his or her previously submitted written testimony will still be considered.

 Interested eligible participants must have access to a computer with internet connectivity, a working webcam, and valid email account.
 The minimum system requirements are as follows: